Should You Use The Smith Machine?

 However, in my opinion, it should rarely, if ever, be used for bench pressing – and should never be used when squatting or deadlifting.

-At the end of the day, I would advise against using it for most guys.
+At the end of the day, I would advise against using it for most people.
 Stick to using free weights instead.

 They will train your stabilizer muscles more effectively, and you’ll be less likely to injure yourself by avoiding the limited plane of motion that the smith machine locks you in to.